Cooperative pulling paradigm: Kea

 Kea (Nestor notabilis), parrots native to New Zealand, are a distant relative of the grey parrot.
 They live in complex social groups and do well on cognitive tests.
 Heaney, Gray, and Taylor gave four captive kea a series of cooperative loose-string tasks.
 After solo training and shaping with string ends increasingly further apart, two birds were released simultaneously in a joint loose-string task.
 Both pairs did very well, one pair failing only 5 in 60 trials.
 Shaping was then used in a delay task, with the partner released after one second, then two, and gradually up to 25 seconds later than the first bird.

-The birds managed to wait for a partner between 74% to 91% of test trials, including success at 65 seconds delay, longer than any other animal of any species had been tested for.
+The birds managed to wait for a partner between 74% and 91% of test trials, including success at 65 seconds delay, longer than any other animal of any species had been tested for.

 To assess if this success could be explained by the learning of a combination of cues, such as seeing a partner while feeling tension on the string, or by a proper understanding of cooperation, the researchers randomly gave the kea a set-up they could solve alone or one in which they needed to cooperate with a delayed partner.

 Three of the four kea were successful at a significant rate: they chose to wait when they had to and immediately pulled when the task could be done alone.
 However, when the researchers modified the set-up and coiled up the string end of the delayed partner, no bird was successful at discriminating between a duo platform with both ends of string available to both kea and a duo platform with the partner's string coiled out of reach.